 The National Planning Policy Framework sets out the Government’s planning policies for England and how it expects these to be applied.
 It provides a framework for the development of more localised plans, which must be used to determine applications for planning permission (unless exceptions apply).

 Having access to biodiversity data is implicit in the NPPF.
 Each London borough, as a responsible authority, is required to ensure that the risks of impacts on biodiversity are adequately considered when delivering development.
-In addition to the requirements of the planning system, there are legislative requirements and duties to meet, at both European (Conservation of Habitats and Species Regulations 2010) and national level (Wildlife and Countryside Act 1981 and the Natural Environment and Rural Communities Act 2006).
+In addition to the requirements of the planning system, there are legislative requirements and duties to meet, at both European (Conservation of Habitats and Species Regulations 2010 as amended) and national level (Wildlife and Countryside Act 1981 as amended and the Natural Environment and Rural Communities Act 2006).
 It is essential that the statutory requirements are addressed on all developments to avoid the risk of legal challenge.
-A robust evidence base is required in order to adequately assess the impacts on biodiversity
+A robust evidence base is required in order to adequately assess the impacts on biodiversity.

-- identify and map components of the local ecological networks, including the hierarchy of international, national and locally designated sites of importance for biodiversity, wildlife corridors and stepping stones that connect them and areas identified by local partnerships for habitat restoration or creation;
+a) Identify, map and safeguard components of local wildlife-rich habitats and wider ecological networks, including the hierarchy of international, national and locally designated sites of importance for biodiversity; wildlife corridors and stepping stones that connect them; and areas identified by national and local partnerships for habitat management, enhancement, restoration or creation; and

-- promote the preservation, restoration and re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations, linked to national and local targets, and identify suitable indicators for monitoring biodiversity in the plan;
+b) promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity.

 Various guidance documents are also available regarding the consideration of biodiversity and green infrastructure in the UK – some of these documents are listed below and include references to local records centres.